-Display your artworks
+Display your artwork

-How to Display your artworks
+How to Display your artwork

 Arranging art is itself an art, and many homeowner freezes at the scene of hanging even one picture.

 When hanging multiple pictures and composing gallery-style arrangements, often trial and error results in walls resembling a puzzle.
 A few simple principles and strategies can make the process of displaying art less intimidating and more rewarding.

 Display Guidelines.
 As with other accessories, apply the basic design Knowledge you’ve acquired to arrange art, whether it’s one painting over a sofa or a group of photos on a wall.

 Over a fireplace, hang one work or a group of several that take up roughly the same space as the opening below.

 A simple painting hung above a sofa should extend approximately two-thirds the sofa’s width.
 If your artwork is narrower, add other smaller pieces to compose a larger unit.

 Position art at eye level.
 In a dining room, that means hanging it lower than usual because viewers will be seated, in an entry or hallway, art should be hung higher between 55” and 65” from floor.